barrelstrength/sprout-docs/docs/forms/translating-error-messages.md

 # Translating Error Messages

 If you need to translate your Form error messages, currently, you will need to setup your Forms using custom HTML and prepare translations using translation files.
-Craft has a helpful How To article: [How can I translate static text in my templates?](http://buildwithcraft.com/help/static-translations).
+Craft has a helpful How To article: [How can I translate static text in my templates?](https://craftcms.com/support/static-translations).

-Let's look at a breif overview of this method in the context of the Form plugin.
+Let's look at a brief overview of this method in the context of the Form plugin.

 1) Wrap your error messages in the translate filter